sleconf/sleconf-www/2017/CFP.md

      - Testing techniques for languages
      - Simulation techniques for languages
 - Language Integration and Composition
-     - Coordination between of heterogeneous languages and tools
+     - Coordination of heterogeneous languages and tools
      - Mappings between languages (incl. transformation languages)
      - Traceability between languages
      - Deployment of languages to different platforms